Shyam Benegal: Early career

 In 1959, he started working as a copywriter at a Mumbai-based advertising agency, Lintas Advertising, where he steadily rose to become the creative head.
 Meanwhile, Benegal made his first documentary in Gujarati, Gher Betha Ganga (Ganges at the Doorstep) in 1962.
-His first feature film had to wait another decade while he worked on the script.
+He worked on the script for another decade before producing his first feature film.

 In 1963 he had a brief stint with another advertising agency called ASP (Advertising, Sales and Promotion).
 During his advertising years, he directed over 900 sponsored documentaries and advertising films.

 Between 1966 and 1973, Shyam taught at the Film and Television Institute of India (FTII), Pune, and twice served as the institute's chairman: 1980–83 and 1989–92.
 By this time he had already started making documentaries.
 One of his early documentaries A Child of the Streets (1967), garnered him wide acclaim.
 In all, he has made over 70 documentary and short films.

 He was awarded the Homi J. Bhabha Fellowship (1970–72) which allowed him to work at the Children's Television Workshop, New York, and later at Boston's WGBH-TV.